Luscious American Buttercream

 1 tbsp clear vanilla

-2 tbsp hot water or cream (see notes)
+2 tbsp warm water or cream (see notes)

 Directions

-2. If you have high-ratio shortening, add in and mix until just combined.
-Start to slowly add about a cup of powdered sugar at a time while your mixer is on low.
+2. Start to slowly add about a cup of powdered sugar at a time while your mixer is on low.
 Stop mixing as soon as the powdered sugar has combined with the butter.

-7. To remove any air bubbles and to create a smooth, silky buttercream, switch to a paddle attachment and let the mixer run on the stir or low setting for 10-15 minutes.
+7. Switch to a paddle attachment and let the mixer run on the stir or low setting for 10-15 minutes.

 Recipe Notes